RIZ (company): RIZ-Transmitters

-Their transmitters are used, among others, by the BBC, South Korean Government and national broadcaster Korean Broadcasting System and the US army.
+RIZ's transmitters are notably used, among others, by the BBC, South Korean Government and national broadcaster Korean Broadcasting System, as well as the US army.
+Most recently, it also exported them to customers in Saudi Arabia, Japan and Taiwan.

-A joint-venture with the Ethiopian government for the construction of a factory was planned but was scrapped as late as 2014.
+A joint-venture with the Ethiopian government for the construction of a factory producing electricity meters was planned but was scrapped as late as 2014.